 Aquarist Intern, Freshwater Gallery

-Interns in this gallery assist staff Aquarists with animal husbandry responsibilities of the New England Aquarium's Freshwater Gallery, including feeding of fish, frogs and snakes, maintaining aquarium systems and other routine duties related to animal care.
+Interns assist staff Aquarists with basic animal husbandry responsibilities of the New England Aquarium's Freshwater Gallery, including feeding of fish, reptiles and amphibians, maintaining aquarium systems and other routine duties related to animal care.
 This gallery focuses on freshwater areas from the Amazon River Basin to the rivers of North America.
-Interns have the opportunity to learn more about the daily care of animals such as piranhas, anacondas, salmon, and Surinam Toads while discovering the design and vision of aquarium exhibits.
+Interns have the opportunity to learn more about the daily care of animals such as piranhas, anacondas, cichilds, and salmon.

-- Daily care, maintenance and appearance of the gallery
+- Daily care, maintenance of the gallery's appearance

 - Food preparation and feeding